alphagov/paas-developer-docs/docs/deploying_apps/deploying_static_sites.md

         ---
         applications:
-        + name: my-static-site
+        - name: my-static-site
         memory: 64M
         buildpack: staticfile_buildpack

-    Replace ``my-static-site`` with the name you want for your app.
+    Replace ``my-static-site`` with a unique name for your app.

+    If the app name is not unique, you will get an error like this:

+        Server error, status code: 400, error code: 210003, message: The host is taken: taken_name

+    You can use ``cf apps`` to see the apps which are already running.

     If the static content is included in a different folder, you can add a `path` declaration, e.g. `path: dist` or `path: assets`.